BHX2/BottlenoseDB/README.md

 ```

 ###States
 Use `#` followed by an adjective to indicate the state of the entity or a component entity.
 If the right-sided phrase is a noun phrase it should be instead assigned as a **Component** (shown above).
-For plural items a number can be placed after `#` and used as if the number were an adjective. `!` can denote the absence of a state.
-States (adverbs) can also be applied after actions.
+For plural items a number can be placed after `#` and used as if the number were an adjective. `!` prefix can be used to remove a previously asserted **State**.
 ```
 cat#furry
 cat.fur#orange